Divya-striver/weather-now/README.md

 npm install

-3. Get your API key

-Copy your API key

-4. Create a .env file in the root folder:

-VITE_API_KEY=your_api_key_here

-5. Run the app
+3. Run the app

 npm run dev

 Open http://localhost:5173 in your browser 🚀

+##Deployment
+used vercel platform to deploy this project.